Junhui-Zhou/zhoulab.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        Wowchemy
+        DBSGI
         Research Group
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The full name of **DBSGI Research Group** is Developmental Biology of Strawberry & Germplasm Innovation Research Group, which has been a center of excellence for strawberry and rasperberry research, practice and applications since its founding in 2020.

   - block: collection
     content: